FelixOnline/v2/content/articles/2013-2-8-flight-of-the-phoenix.md

 subtitle: >
   Ben Fernando reports on an easy theft of ICSM’s mascot
 date: "2013-02-08 00:34:45 +0000"

 # Attributes from Felix Online V1
 id: "3275"
 old_path: /news/3275/flight-of-the-phoenix
 aliases:
  - /news/3275/flight-of-the-phoenix
+imported: true
+comments:
+ - Mascotry is ridiculous I feel sorry for physsix Their idea of fun appears to be to go all the way to Reynolds not to have a drink meet people and in doing so get a  rare chance to hone their communication skills but rather to steal a fancy dress costume

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true